c00lgat/OBSIDIAN/Basic Command Syntax.md

 ---

 ## Implement Advanced Storage Features
-Next Gen volume management solution called Stratis
+Next Gen volume management solution called Stratis:

-Uses thin provisioning by default
+1. Uses thin provisioning by default.

-Combines the process of creating logical volume management and creation of filesystems into one management
+2. Combines the process of creating logical volume management and creation of filesystems into one management .

-In LVM if a filesystem system gets full you will have to extend it manually whereas Stratis extends the filesystem automatically if it has available space in its pool
+3. In LVM if a filesystem system gets full you will have to extend it manually whereas Stratis extends the filesystem automatically if it has available space in its pool.

 In LVM: